-The label is attached by a cable to the back of the stove.
+The label is attached by a cable to the stove bottom.
 Take care when lifting the stove not to damage the label or cable.
-After final positioning of the stove, the label may be stored on the hook attached to the back of the stove.
+After final positioning of the stove the label may be stored between the cable end and the bottom as shown in figure below.